 I’m a researcher-librarian interested in issues around information, agency and equity.
-I gained a Masters in Librarianship from the University of Sheffield in 2010 and was awarded a PhD by the Department of Computer and Information Sciences at the University of Strathclyde in 2016.
+I gained a Masters in Librarianship from the University of Sheffield in 2010, and gained a PhD in Library and Information Studies from the University of Strathclyde in 2016.
 I have experience of research and work in the fields of public, school, academic, and special library and information services.